aws/aws-imds-packet-analyzer/README.md

 # Packages - Installing BCC
 For hosts with internet access, the install script can be used.
-It is advised that this script only be run on non-production instances.
+It is advised that this script is run only on non-production instances.
 Installation will update dependancies and may affect other functionality.
 For instances without internet access you will need to share the files on an S3 folder.
 ```
 sudo bash install-deps.sh